cosmos/testnets/replicated-security/baryon-1/README.md

 > Status: **[LIVE](https://explorer.rs-testnet.polypore.xyz/baryon-1/blocks)**

+> Please be aware that state sync is not working at the time (new nodes must sync from genesis).
+This will be fixed in an upcoming `baryon-1` upgrade.

 The `baryon-1` chain will be launched as a Neutron persistent chain to test Interchain Security functionality.

 * **Chain-ID**: `baryon-1`